 - Make it yourself (this is preferred if possible, see below)

-As vets who take an interest in unusual diets, we often get asked if dogs can be vegan.
+As vets who take an interest in unusual diets, we often get asked if dogs and cats can be vegan.
 The answer is yes.
-Continue reading “Vegan Dog Diets: Are They Safe?”
+Continue reading “Vegan Dog & Cat Diets: Are They Safe?”

 More and more dog owners are choosing to make grain-free or raw diets.
 Most vets, on the other hand, recommend premium commercial foods.
 Neither group is likely to change.
 I think it’s time vets put aside their beliefs to help dog owners get these homemade diets safely balanced.
 Continue reading “A Homemade Raw Dog Food Recipe”